vsoftco/pytexnumber/README.md

 \label{eqn_important} by \label{Eqn2} (again together with
 the corresponding references).
 The \label{entropy} remains unchanged since it does not match the input pattern \label{eqn...}.
-The results are saved to the file out.tex.
+The changes are saved to the file out.tex.